If I am applying for the freshman class of 2015, do I have to complete the writing portion of the ACT or SAT for

 |St. Charles County school districts (private and public), districts in Missouri north of Highway 44, AZ, CA, CO, KS, NV, NM, OK, UT|

-How can I schedule a campus visit?Prospective students can schedule a campus visit by contacting their admissions representative (see list above) or requesting a tour on our Campus Tour page.
+How can I schedule a campus visit?Prospective students can schedule a campus visit by contacting their admissions representative (see list above) or by visiting our Virtual Tour page.

-Does the College accept dual college credit and AP class credit?Yes, with the exception of science classes, Pre-calculus and Calculus.
+Does the College accept dual college credit and AP class credit?Yes, with the exception of science and math classes.
 Dual college credit courses must have a grade of C or higher (a C- is not accepted).
-AP classes must have a minimum score of 3, except for Calculus, English Language and Composition, Biology, Chemistry and Physics B, which require a minimum score of 4.
+AP classes must have a minimum score of 3, except for Calculus, Statistics, English Language and Composition, Biology, Chemistry and Physics B, which require a minimum score of 4.

 What are the minimum ACT and GPA requirements for admission?